-COMPENSATORY TIME OFF EARNED DURING OFFICIAL TRAVEL (5 CFR 550.1404) 1
+COMPENSATORY TIME OFF EARNED DURING OFFICIAL TRAVEL (5 CFR 550.1404) 17

-- BLM offices must track and manage granted and earned compensatory time off for travel time 2 - separately from other forms of compensatory time.
-All employees must use accrued 3 - compensatory time off for travel earned while travelling by the end of the 26th pay period after 4 - the pay period during which it was earned, or it will be forfeited, except in the following cases: 5 - In rare cases, the BLM Director may grant an exception based on exigency of government 6 - business.
-If an employee fails to use his or her compensatory time off for travel earned under 5 7 - CFR 550.1403(a) by the end of the 26th pay period after the pay period it was earned, the BLM 8 - Director, at his or her sole and exclusive discretion, may extend the time limit for using such 9 - compensatory time off for travel up to an additional 26 pay periods.
-10 - If an employee has been called to active duty or placed on the long-term rolls for an on-the-job 11 - injury and later returns to service with the DOI, the compensatory time off for travel will be re-12 - credited and the employee will be obligated to use all the compensatory time by the end of the 13 - 26th pay period following the pay period in which the employee returns to duty, or such 14 - compensatory time off for travel will be forfeited.
-15
+- BLM offices must track and manage granted and earned compensatory time off for travel time 18 - separately from other forms of compensatory time.
+All employees must use accrued 19 - compensatory time off for travel earned while travelling by the end of the 26th pay period after 20 - the pay period during which it was earned, or it will be forfeited, except in the following cases: 21 - In rare cases, the BLM Director may grant an exception based on exigency of government 22 - business.
+If an employee fails to use his or her compensatory time off for travel earned under 5 23 - CFR 550.1403(a) by the end of the 26th pay period after the pay period it was earned, the BLM 24 - Director, at their sole and exclusive discretion, may extend the time limit for using such 25 - compensatory time off for travel up to an additional 26 pay periods.
+26 - If an employee has been called to active duty or placed on the long-term rolls for an on-the-job 27 - injury and later returns to service with the DOI, the compensatory time off for travel will be re-28 - credited and the employee will be obligated to use all the compensatory time by the end of the 29 - 26th pay period following the pay period in which the employee returns to duty, or such 30 - compensatory time off for travel will be forfeited.
+31 increments appropriate to business requirements.
+37

-COMPENSATORY TIME 16
+COMPENSATORY TIME 32